-The Summer Camps Trust will welcome twenty to thirty young adults for seven days in 2019, at a first Training Week for leaders in residential summer camps.
+The Summer Camps Trust will welcome 60 to 80 young adults across two training courses in 2019, at a first Training Week for leaders in residential summer camps.
 The participants will be students, young teachers, people on gap years, or anyone aged from 18 to 25 or so who is attracted by the idea of working with children from all backgrounds and giving them the experience of a great holiday together in a well-run residential summer camp during July or August.

 Volunteers in this age group can offer an enormous amount to children in the context of a residential holiday.
 They are seen more as like older brothers and sisters than like teachers, and often relate to the children better than many teachers or parents.
 They can also throw themselves into the activities and the life of the summer camp with as much enthusiasm as the children, which helps everything go with a swing and everyone have a great experience.

 But of course to do the job well people need really good training, and that is what the week at the training course will provide.
 Trainees will learn about working with children and teenagers, getting to know them, keeping them safe both physically and emotionally, and making sure they get the maximum benefit from the experience of a camp.
 They will learn about organisation, management and leadership skills.
 They will also go away with a large stock of ideas for children’s activities – lots of games, indoor, outdoor, quiet and boisterous, songs to sing, things to make, stories to tell, puzzles to solve, and much more.